 - Transport and disposal of excavated material in a suitable landfill.

 A fund-lead remedial investigation and feasibility study was completed in September 2007.
 The RI found that four of the nine identified dry cleaners contributed to PCE contamination in the groundwater.
 The ROD, signed in September 2007, designated chemical oxidation of contaminated groundwater as the remedy.
 The Remedial Design began in September 2009 and was completed in 2011.
-The cleanup of the soil and groundwater will begin in the summer of 2013.
+The cleanup of the soil and groundwater will begin began in the summer of 2013.
 The soil excavation near the former Palmer’s Cleaners has been completed.
 SVE of the soil and ISCO of the groundwater is underway.

 EPA has been unable to identify any viable potentially responsible parties for the site.
 EPA is using federal funds for site cleanup activities.